Make the Most of Your Medication Plan

 - Fill your prescriptions as soon as you get them, and if possible, set them up for automatic refills.

-- Talk to your doctor about the best timing for each of your prescriptions and what to do if you miss a dose.
+- Talk to your health care professional about the best timing for each of your prescriptions, whether to take them with or without food and what to do if you miss a dose.

-- When possible, add medication to routine things you already do each day – like having breakfast, brushing your teeth or going to bed.
+- When possible, add taking your medication as part of your daily routine like having breakfast, brushing your teeth or going to bed.

-- Divvy up your pill-based meds into a daily medication dispenser.
+- Divvy up your pill-based medications into a daily medication dispenser.

-- Set calendar reminders (to take your meds or refill them) so you can stay on track.
+- Set calendar reminders to take your medications or refill them.

 - Ask someone you care about to be your accountability buddy.
 A simple check-in now and then can go a long way!